How to Buy a Single Family House in Sacramento,CA 2026

 2026 Market Outlook

-Potential rate declines toward 6% and rising inventory should improve affordability in 2026.
+Mortgage rate movement in 2026 remains uncertain and will depend on inflation, Federal Reserve policy, and economic conditions.
+Buyers should consult a licensed lender for current rate information and personalized affordability guidance.
 Suburbs remain best for schools and resale value, while buyers in Natomas should factor in flood insurance.

 Want a deeper, side-by-side comparison before choosing where to buy?